David Crosby On The Beatles’ Revolver: “The Byrds and The Beatles took LSD together…”

-Before his death earlier this year, David Crosby spoke to MOJO about the huge impact The Beatles’ Revolver had on The Byrds.
+Before his death in 2023, David Crosby spoke to MOJO about the huge impact The Beatles’ Revolver had on him and The Byrds.

 The Beatles, Revolver 1966